Budget Friendly Valentine’s Day

 • Ignore the decoys.
 See that overpriced item on the menu?
 You need to UNSEE it.
 Restaurants place popular dishes near overpriced items to make diners believe they’re getting a great deal, but if you pay it no attention, you’ll beat them at their game.

-If you dare, postpone your Valentine’s Day celebrations by a day or two for steep savings.
-You’ll find Valentine’s Day candy on clearance and you won’t have to pay inflated restaurant prices for the same meal.
+If you dare, postpone your Valentine’s Day celebration by a day or two for steep savings.
+You’ll find Valentine’s Day candy on clearance, you won’t have to fight the crowds, and restaurant prices will be back to normal.

 Related posts